 Transportation in Cuba can be a little challenging, especially if you’re wanting to travel to places in Cuba that are off the beaten track.
-The type of transport that you’ll want to use in Cuba will depend on the locations that you want to go to, your budget and the amount of time you have to spend in Cuba.
+The type of transport that you’ll want to use in Cuba will depend on the locations that you want to go to, your budget, and the amount of time you have to spend in Cuba.
 We’ll aim to cover all your options and focus on those that you’ll use the most often.
-The most common form of transport for tourists visiting Cuba is the Viazul bus service, followed by taxis and hired cars and drivers.
-The types of transport available in Cuba also depends on whether you’re travelling within cities and towns and also between the main towns and cities of Cuba.
+The most common form of transport for tourists visiting Cuba is the Viazul bus service, followed by taxis and hired cars with drivers.
+The types of transport available in Cuba also depend on whether you’re traveling within cities and towns and also between the main towns and cities of Cuba.
 Ready to dive in?
 Come on in and discover Cuba’s transportation network.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER